Sairyss/domain-driven-hexagon/README.md

 In Application Core **dependencies point inwards**.
 Outer layers can depend on inner layers, but inner layers never depend on outer layers.
 Application Core shouldn't depend on frameworks or access external resources directly.
 Any external calls to out-of-process resources/retrieval of data from remote processes should be done through `ports` (interfaces), with class implementations created somewhere in infrastructure layer and injected into application's core ([Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) and [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle)).
 This makes business logic independent of technology, facilitates testing, allows to plug/unplug/swap any external resources easily making application modular and [loosely coupled](https://en.wikipedia.org/wiki/Loose_coupling).

 - Ports are basically just interfaces that define what has to be done and don't care about how it is done.
-- Ports can be created to abstract I/O operations, technology details, invasive libraries, legacy code etc. from the Domain.
+- Ports can be created to abstract side effects like I/O operations and database access, technology details, invasive libraries, legacy code etc. from the Domain.
+- By abstracting side effects you can test your application logic in isolation by [mocking](https://en.wikipedia.org/wiki/Mock_object) the implementation.
+This can be useful for [unit testing](https://en.wikipedia.org/wiki/Unit_testing).
 - Ports should be created to fit the Domain needs, not simply mimic the tools APIs.
 - Mock implementations can be passed to ports while testing.
 Mocking makes your tests faster and independent from the environment.
 - Abstraction provided by ports can be used to inject different implementations to a port if needed ([polymorphism](<https://en.wikipedia.org/wiki/Polymorphism_(computer_science)>)).